CH

 Quest’s Bio

-She is quirky, gentle, happy and a lot of fun.
-She’s the type of dog that can thrive in any home and go in any direction.
-She settles in the house beautifully, non-vocal, travels well, loves toys and treats, gets along with other dogs, friendly with people and kids, and just an all around fun loving girl.
+Quest is gentle, sweet-natured, quirky and loving.
+Her arousal level is generally low unless you hype her up, and she has medium drive when it’s time to work.
+She settles in the house beautifully, non-vocal, travels well, loves toys and treats, neutral to other dogs, friendly with people and kids, and just an all around fun loving girl.

-In the first summer of owning Quest, this girl racked up some Puppy Aptitude titles after just one weekend of competing in NASDA scent trials.
+In the first summer of owning Quest, she earned her Puppy Aptitude titles after one weekend of competing in NASDA scent trials.
 Shortly after, she earned her RATN title in Barn Hunting, proving she has a little nose on her.
-She then received her Farm Dog Certificate and competed in conformation.
+She has received her Farm Dog certification, enjoyed running in fastCAT, and has even been exposed to stock on more than one occasion.
+Although, Quest is not as drivey towards stock as we would like, her trainer believes she is more than capable of earning her PT title in AKC herding.

 Quest has been both professionally and owner handled in the show ring.
-Regardless of who is holding her leash, she moves beautifully.
 She gathered up all her singles at 14-16 months before chasing her majors.
 Quest finally finished her AKC Champion title at 19 months old.
-We are so very proud of our little cinnamon roll.
+Regardless of who is holding her leash, she moves beautifully.
+Her structure is lovely and balanced.

 Quest on Sheep